rdong8/cpp_project/README.md

 ```

 Note that the build type here is for your dependencies, which you can compile in release mode even if you are building
 your own code in debug.
+A variable `CONAN_BUILD_TYPE` is provided in the Makefile to override the build type.

 #### Build Dependencies